dyne/Zenroom/lib/blindzap/docs/pbsch-profile.md

 This v1 profile has the following known limitations:

-1. **Cmt is not final**: CMT2 is a public Fiat-Shamir Pedersen-opening proof, and Lua RPBSch production helpers now require valid CMT2 proofs for `C` and `S`.
-It is still not the final Fischlin/Pas-style straight-line extractable commitment needed for paper-exact claims.
+1. **Cmt is not paper-exact**: CMT3 is the production Fischlin05 Pedersen-opening proof, and Lua RPBSch production helpers require valid CMT3 proofs for `C` and `S`.
+It is not yet the final Pas-style straight-line extractable commitment needed for paper-exact claims.

 2. **P(φ, m) = 1 only**: No custom predicates are supported.